courros/hnco/README.md

 ### Benchmark

-The purpose is to compare the performance of a set of algorithms applied to a set of functions with a fixed budget.
+The purpose of this experiment is to compare the performance of a set of algorithms applied to a set of functions with a fixed budget.
 Each algorithm is run 20 times on each function.
 Algorithms are ranked according to their median performance (quartiles are also considered).
 They are ranked first per function then globally.

 ### Dynamics

-The purpose is to study the evolution of the maximum found so far.
+The purpose of this experiment is to study the evolution of the maximum found so far.
 Each algorithm is run only once on each function.

 ### ECDF

-The purpose is to compute and plot the empirical cumulative distribution function of the runtime for each algorithm-function couple in a given set.
+The purpose of this experiment is to compute and plot the empirical cumulative distribution function of the runtime for each algorithm-function couple in a given set.
 Results are computed per function then globally.
 This experiment partly follows the experimental procedure of the COCO framework (see references).

 ### Entropy

-The purpose is to study the evolution of the entropy of UMDA and PBIL.
+The purpose of this experiment is to study the evolution of the entropy in UMDA and PBIL.
+Any quantity observable through the log function of an algorithm can be considered for this experiment.
 Each algorithm is run only once on each function.
 This experiment shares the script for running simulations with the dynamics experiment.
 However time is expressed in terms of number of iterations instead of number of function evaluations.

 ### Parameter

-This experiment is similar to the benchmark experiment but the same algorithm is applied with some parameter taking values in a given set.
+This experiment is similar to the benchmark experiment but the same algorithm is run with some parameter taking values in a given set.
 In particular, this experiment explores the influence of the learning rate on the performance of PBIL.

 ### Runtime

-The purpose is to study the influence of some given parameter (e.g. bit vector size) on the runtime of a set of algorithms applied to a set of functions.
+The purpose of this experiment is to study the influence of some given parameter (e.g. bit vector size) on the runtime of a set of algorithms applied to a set of functions.
 The functions must have a known maximum and the algorithms must be able to find it in finite time.

 ## Requirements